doofdoofsf/GiltAlchemy/README.md

+#GiltAlchemy
 GiltAlchemy is a set of SQLAlchemy models for persisting data returned from the GiltAPI.
 It will create your database tables.
 The models are based on those returned by PyGilt (https://github.com/doofdoofsf/PyGilt)

+##Documentation
+No doc sorry

+##Testing
+You'll find some unit tests in the test directory

+##Setup
 If you want to use it, you'll need a database, SQLAlchemy and PyGilt.

-You can install it with the usual "setup.py install" dance.
+You can install GiltAlchemy as follows:

+   $ sudo python setup.py install

-The debian packages that I used were SQLAlchemy, mysql-server, python-mysqldb
+I tested this on debian using packages SQLAlchemy, mysql-server, python-mysqldb

+##An example

 If you wanted to persist all the products in mens sales, you could do the following (error handling removed for clarity):